-Note that this setting only affects scheduling if the CrossCellWeigher weigher is enabled.
-If your cloud is not configured to support cross-cell migrations, then this option has no effect.
+This option is only used by the FilterScheduler and its subclasses; if you use a different scheduler, this option has no effect.
+Similarly, if your cloud is not configured to support cross-cell migrations, then this option has no effect.

-The value of this configuration option can be overridden per host aggregate by setting the aggregate metadata key with the same name (cross cell move weight multiplier).
+The value of this configuration option can be overridden per host aggregate by setting the aggregate metadata key with the same name (cross\cell\move\weight\multiplier).